pivotal/docs-tap/application-accelerator/best-practices/accelerators.hbs.md

 ## <a id="design-considerations"></a> Design considerations

-Choose for each Accelerator one base technology stack (combined with related tooling) and one target deployment architecture.
-For example, if you have both Spring Boot and C# .NET Core applications in your target environment, create one for Spring Boot and one for C# .NET Core and do not try to mix them, as it makes both the directory structure and acceleratory.YAML unreadable.
+Each accelerator must have only one base technology stack (combined with related tooling) and one target architecture.
+For example, if you use both Spring Boot and C# .NET Core applications in your target environment you must set up two separate accelerators.
+Mixing multiple technology stacks and multiple target architectures makes both the directory structure and acceleratory.YAML unreadable.

 Think about the scope of your Accelerator.
 The scope needs to be aligned with the different types of deployments you have.
 For example, back-end API, front-end UI, business service, and so on.